gvwilson/sdxpy/src/persist/index.md

 -   Users should be able to extend persistence to handle objects of their own types.
 -   Software designs should be open for extension but closed for modification.
 -   Extensibility can be implemented using multiple inheritance, duck typing, or helper classes.
-status: "awaiting revision"
+status: "revised 2023-08-07"
 depends:
 -   interp
 ---

-Version control systems can manage our files for us, but what should we put in those files?
+Version control can keep track of our files, but what should we put in them?
 Plain text is one option
 (in fact, the only option that most version control systems fully support), but another is to store objects,